Additional Information

 Level of instruction: Intermediate

-Author information: Kevin F. Foley, PhD, DABCC, MT, SC is the Northwest chemistry, toxicology, immunology and POC director for Kaiser Permanente.
+Author information: Kevin F. Foley, PhD, DABCC, MLS, SC is the Northwest chemistry, toxicology, immunology and POC director for Kaiser Permanente.
 He also teaches pharmacology, clinical chemistry, immunology and medicinal chemistry at Oregon Health Sciences University.
 Dr. Foley earned his PhD in clinical pharmacology and toxicology at East Carolina School of Medicine in North Carolina.
 His research areas include cardiovascular risk and inflammation markers as well as the neuropharmacology of amphetamine-like compounds.
 He is a frequent contributor to several clinical laboratory publications and is active in the American Association of Clinical Chemistry.

 Content information: This course will provide an overview of general drugs of abuse testing with an emphasis on urine testing for opiates and other narcotics used in the practice of pain management.